deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14672/index.md

 > </details>

-> This table compares the generative and discriminative performance of different sampling methods used in the BiGR model.
+> The table compares the generative and discriminative performance of different sampling order strategies for the BiGR model.

 {{< table-caption >}}